tarwn/lessthandot-hugo/blogs/content/posts/2008-05-12-simple-addition-of-a-range-2.md

 }
 document.write("Loop: " + sumOfRangeLoop + "<br/>");
 ```
 Great – it gets you the answer that you wanted.
 Now what about 25 to 25,000,000 ?
-OK, that takes a while to run….
+OK, that takes a while to run....
 What if I tried 234 to 435,657,123 ?
-Mmmm… ouch.
+Mmmm... ouch.
 This doesn't work too well does it ?

 ## Improving Performance